Diversity and inclusion

 How do you avoid sexism and offensive behaviour?

-The past year has proven to organisations that sexism and offensive behaviour is way more widespread than anyone would have guessed.
+The past year has proven to organisations that sexism and offensive behaviour is far more widespread than anyone would have guessed.

-If you as an organisation wish to combat an offensive culture and rather support a culture based on safety and inclusion, then Mannaz can advise you from strategy to execution.
-From developing policies to facilitating workshops.
+If you as an organisation wish to combat an offensive culture and instead support a culture based on safety and inclusion, then Mannaz can advise you from strategy to execution, from developing policies to facilitating workshops.

 This is an area where you as an organisation must show both insight, empathy, and professionalism to ensure that potential specific cases are managed, while you uphold a focus on dialogue and cultural change.